ibexa/documentation-developer/docs/guide/http_cache.md

 #### Configuring Symfony Front Controller

-In a pure Symfony install you would normally adapt Front Controller (`web/app.php`) [in order to configure Symfony to work behind a Load Balancer or a Reverse Proxy](https://symfony.com/doc/3.4/deployment/proxies.html), however in eZ Platform you can cover most use cases by setting supported environment variables using:
+In a pure Symfony installation you would normally adapt Front Controller (`web/app.php`) [in order to configure Symfony to work behind a Load Balancer or a Reverse Proxy](https://symfony.com/doc/3.4/deployment/proxies.html), however in eZ Platform you can cover most use cases by setting supported environment variables using:
-- `SYMFONY_HTTP_CACHE`: To enable(`"1"`) or disable(`"0"`) use of Symfony HttpCache reverse proxy
+- `SYMFONY_HTTP_CACHE`: To enable (`"1"`) or disable (`"0"`) use of Symfony HttpCache reverse proxy
     - *Must* be disabled when using Varnish or Fastly.
     - If not set, it is automatically disabled for Symfony ENV `dev` for local development needs.
-- `SYMFONY_TRUSTED_PROXIES`:  String with trusted IP, several can be configured with a comma, i.e. `SYMFONY_TRUSTED_PROXIES="192.0.0.1,10.0.0.0/8"`
+- `SYMFONY_TRUSTED_PROXIES`: String with trusted IP, multiple proxies can be configured with a comma, i.e. `SYMFONY_TRUSTED_PROXIES="192.0.0.1,10.0.0.0/8"`

 !!! caution "Careful when trusting dynamic IP using TRUST_REMOTE value or similar"

-    On Platform.sh, Varnish does not have a static IP, like with [AWS LB](https://symfony.com/doc/3.4/deployment/proxies.html#but-what-if-the-ip-of-my-reverse-proxy-changes-constantly).
+    On Platform.sh, Varnish does not have a static IP, like with [AWS LB.](https://symfony.com/doc/3.4/deployment/proxies.html#but-what-if-the-ip-of-my-reverse-proxy-changes-constantly)
     For this `SYMFONY_TRUSTED_PROXIES` env variable supports being set to value "TRUST_REMOTE", which effectively means:
     ```php
     Request::setTrustedProxies([$request->server->get('REMOTE_ADDR')], Request::HEADER_X_FORWARDED_ALL);
     ```

-    When trusting remote IP like this, make sure your application is not also accessible in other ways than through Varnish, as it could mean you end up trusting i.e. IP of client browser instead which would be a serious security issue!
+    When trusting remote IP like this, make sure your application is only accessible through Varnish.
+    Varnish, as it could mean you end up trusting i.e. IP of client browser instead which would be a serious security issue!

-    In other words, only do this if you are certain **all** traffic will always come from the trused proxy/load-balancer, and there is no other way to configure it.
+    Make sure that **all** traffic always comes from the trusted proxy/load-balancer, and there is no other way to configure it.

-_See [Examples for configuring eZ Platform](#Examples-for-configuring-eZ-Platform) for how these variables can be set._
+See [Examples for configuring eZ Platform](#Examples-for-configuring-eZ-Platform) for how these variables can be set.

 #### Update YML configuration